peterdri/ece-communications-labs/_ece450/lab1/histogram.md

 ### QT GUI Constellation Sink & Float To Complex

-To validate that the signal is BPSK and to observe the effect of adding noise to it, view its constellation.
+To validate that the signal is bipolar and to observe the effect of adding noise to it, view its constellation.
 The constellation only takes a complex input so convert the input.

 ### QT GUI Histogram Sink